euxhenh/grinch/README.rst

 Usage
 _____

 Example configs can be found in the `conf` directory.
+More docs to come...